Disney’s Polynesian Village Resort Review (Too Expensive or Worth Every Penny?)

 In this review of Disney’s Polynesian Village Resort, we’ll share the details of our last stay at Walt Disney World’s most tropical destination.
 We’ll preview the rooms, dining options, recreation, transportation options, and other amenities.
 By the time we’re finished, you’ll be able to decide if a stay here is too expensive or worth every penny.

+Aloha–it’s a word you hear often around Disney’s Polynesian Village Resort.
+Almost anytime you encounter a cast member, they greet you with an Aloha.
 That small sentiment is one of the very things that makes a stay at Disney’s Polynesian Resort so magical.
-But perhaps the most significant factor is the resort’s landscape.
+However, perhaps the most significant factor is the resort’s landscape.
 Once you’re inside the tropical utopia, it’s difficult to distinguish the resort from an island.
+Are you really in Florida?
+It doesn’t feel like it, except for the blazing heat in the hottest months of the year.
+Oh, and Disney’s Grand Floridian Resort and Spa sits next door–so yes, you are in Florida.

 We recently returned to Disney’s Polynesian Resort to provide a fresh review.
 It was also our first visit since the Moana rooms debuted.
 You’re probably aware that many things at the resort have changed in the last decade.
 Some of those changes were for the better, others not so much.
+But one thing remains the same–Disney’s Polynesian is a true oasis.
+You’ll have difficulty finding anything comparable that doesn’t require an overseas plane ticket.
+After all these years, I still marvel over how a simple resort can provide such an impactful ambiance.
+There is nothing like it.

-Thankfully, when we got to the front desk to check our luggage, we received a text that our room was ready.
+Since we live nearby, we don’t have nearly the luggage load we did in the past.
+Somehow, I usually manage to fit almost everything in one oversized suitcase.
+Thankfully, when we went to the front desk to check our luggage, we received a text that our room was ready.
 What a surprise!
 It wasn’t even 10:00 a.m., and I didn’t expect it.
-The only reason we had arrived so early was because we had plans to visit Epcot.
+The only reason we arrived so early was that we had plans to visit Epcot.

 Our Room

 A third-floor room means a full balcony at Disney’s Polynesian.
 Rooms on the second floor only have a Juliette balcony.
 First-floor rooms have a patio.
 However, you usually don’t have as pleasant a view on the first floor.
+We had a resort view of the Oasis Pool.
+Other room views include a lagoon, theme park, or water view.

 We quickly tucked our items away to take photos of the room.
 It was gorgeous.